refinedev/refine/documentation/docs/guides-and-concepts/custom-layout.md

 Let's look at an example of modifying the default layout to have a top menu layout.

-To see the end code and play with it, you can refer to [example code][Custom Page Example Code].

 ```tsx title="/src/App.tsx"
 import { Refine, Resource, AntdLayout, Link } from "@pankod/refine";
 import dataProvider from "@pankod/refine-simple-rest";